 - Review the cost optimization checklist

-For a high-level overview, reference Overview of the cost optimization pillar.
+For a high-level overview, see Overview of the cost optimization pillar.

 Operational excellence covers the operations and processes that keep an application running in production.
 Deployments must be reliable and predictable.
 Automate deployments to reduce the chance of human error.
-Fast and routine deployment processes won't slow down the release of new features or bug fixes.
-Equally important, you must quickly roll back or roll forward if an update has problems.
+Fast and routine deployment processes don't slow down the release of new features or bug fixes.
+Equally important, you must be able to quickly roll back or roll forward if an update has problems.

-For more information, reference the following video about bringing security into your DevOps practice on Azure:
+For more information, watch the following video about bringing security into your DevOps practice on Azure:

 Operational excellence guidance

-The following topics provide guidance on designing and implementing DevOps practices for your Azure workload:
+The following resources provide guidance on designing and implementing DevOps practices for your Azure workload:

-For a high-level summary, reference Overview of the operational excellence pillar.
+For a high-level summary, see Overview of the operational excellence pillar.